panoply/liquify/readme.md

 The project will be complied and all packages will build.
 You can `cd` into any package or alternatively you can run `pnpm dev` from workspace root to execute a global watch.

+> It is recommended to `cd` into the packages and conduct development from within the package opposed to using the global watch command.

 ### Development

-All packages build using the powerful [Rollup](https://rollupjs.org) bundler and all contain a `rollup.config.js` file.
-The entire monorepo and several of the modules may use Rollup for compiling or generating virtual components.
-Each package provides a standardized command execution.
-If you call these commands from workspace root execution will run globally on each package.
+All packages build using the powerful [Rollup](https://rollupjs.org) bundler.
+Each package contain a `rollup.config.mjs` file.
+Each contained package follows a standardized script execution pattern, so the same commands be called from both the workspace root or within a package.

 ```cli
 pnpm dev               Watch input files/directories and rebuild on changes